Updated through January 31, 2016

 P 2002: Cover Profile “The Indisputable Mr. Scruples.”
 4000-word profile in L.A.
 Times Magazine.

 S 2002: Gold Medal Standards for Youth Sports.
-Assembled leaders from nation’s most influential youth sports organizations to focus on and craft solutions for (high school and below) sports.
+Assembled leaders from the nation’s most influential youth sports organizations to focus on and craft solutions for (high school and below) sports.
 Produced “Gold Medal Standards for Youth Sports” establishing a common framework.

 P 2002: The Best is Yet to Come.
 Book of select radio commentaries